kingdonb/materialize-jekyll/about.md

 #### Introduction

-Hephy Workflow v2.21.4 is out!

-### **Postgres Database Upgrade** Caution/Advice

-The Database component supports one-way upgrades to Postgres v11, since v2.20.0.

-A general advice for Hephy Workflow users at any version: platform admins should remember to thoroughly understand backups on a staging cluster, and confirm on your own details about how to test and verify them.

-Test your platform database backups before performing an upgrade.
-Test upgrades in your staging environment first, especially if you have important workloads, and as always recommended according to general best-practices advice, remember to test any important backups regularly (before you need them) in any case.
+Hephy Workflow v2.22.0 is out!
+This brings us up to supported Kubernetes v1.16+ which deprecated APIs and GKE upgrades which forced us to finally move on from the venerable `extensions/v1beta1` APIs for deployments and daemons, in order to stay in support.

-#### Current Patch Level - v2.21.4 (latest)
+#### Current Patch Level - v2.22.0 (latest)

-The [v2.21.4][] release includes some good fixes, and a number of things which are enumerated in full on the changelogs.
+Go ahead and install the [v2.22.0][] release to receive some good fixes, and a number of other important things which are enumerated in full on the changelog.

-The [2.21.4 changelog][] is on the docs site, as usual.
-Please go there for the details, check out the blog for more information about what's coming up next!
+The [2.22.0 changelog][] is on the docs site, as usual.
+Please go there for the details, and remember to check out the blog for more awesome Team Hephy news!
-The Open Roadmap notes have now been posted after January's Planning Meeting.

-This release is tested and known to work with K8s clusters on <b>Amazon Web Services</b>, <b>Azure Kubernetes Service</b>, we also support users on <b>Google Kubernetes Engine</b> and <b>Kubernetes on DigitalOcean Engine</b>.
+This release is tested and known to work with K8s clusters on <b>Amazon Web Services</b>, <b><strike>Azure Kubernetes Service</strike></b> (caution), we also support users on <b>Google Kubernetes Engine</b> and <b>Kubernetes on DigitalOcean Engine</b>.
 Every release is tested on <a href="https://github.com/kubernetes/minikube">Minikube</a>, too.

 #### License